Medicine, Nursing and Health Sciences

 Transfer Students from Other Colleges/Universities

 Transfer students should apply for admission by mid-November for the spring (January) semester or by June 1 for fall (August) entry.
 Official transcripts from all institutions attended must be provided.
 Acceptance of transfers is based on qualification and space availability.
-The nursing program looks for a minimum grade point average of 3.0 for consideration.
+The nursing program looks for a minimum cumulative and science grade point average of 3.00 for consideration.
 Transfer into the professional component of the nursing program can occur only in the fall term.
 Quinnipiac works closely with the community colleges in Connecticut and elsewhere and recommends that students follow a transfer curriculum of study if their plan is to move to a four-year university.
 Students may wish to arrange an admissions appointment to discuss program requirements.
-Admission into the nursing major is limited due to program constraints.
+Admission into the nursing major is limited due to program space and clinical constraints.

 Transfer Students from Other Majors within Quinnipiac